drug-design/course/docs/chapters/adme-case-studies.md

 ##### Type B and C Toxicity Drug Withdrawals (3/4)

-Suprofen was withdrawn due to flank pain syndrome and Zomepirac due to anaphylaxis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/type-b-c-toxicity-drug-withdrawals-34-17f8e2f5'><i class='fa fa-play' aria-hidden='true'></i></button>Suprofen was withdrawn due to flank pain syndrome and Zomepirac due to anaphylaxis.
 The flank pain syndrome is accompanied by renal dysfunction and associated changes in the excretion of uric acid.
 In many of the cases more than one toxicity finding also contributed to the withdrawal.
 For instance Temafloxacin was also associated with renal and liver toxicity and Ticrynafen also exhibited flank pain syndrome.
 *[nce]: New Chemical Entity: a compound not previously described.